zachrugpad/adm-docs/docs/intro.md

 #### Update Flow

-1. **Shipping Notification:** When an item ships, partners send a fulfillment update to ADM containing the shipping details, including carrier information and tracking numbers.
+1. **Shipping Notification:** When an item ships, partners send a fulfillment update to ADM containing the shipping details, including SKU information and tracking numbers.
 2. **Receive Updates:** ADM receives these updates, allowing it to update the order status in its system and manage customer expectations accordingly.
 3. **Handling Exceptions:** In cases of delays or issues, partners provide additional updates to assist ADM in managing customer service.